 Today, many people are working remotely from home or a coffee shop.
 Other times, you’ll have employees at the workplace while others work from home.
 Regardless of where you’re located, your team must be ready when they need to be.
-In this post, we will discuss how to get ready for remote work and what tools can help make sure everyone is on the same page.
+In this post, we will discuss how to get ready for remote jobs and what tools can help make sure everyone is on the same page.

 Why Should You Be Prepared?

 Remote work has become more common than ever before.
 According to a recent survey by FlexJobs, over half (53%) of U.S. workers plan to telecommute in 2019.
 This means that there are more opportunities for remote workers than ever before.
 If you’re not prepared, you could miss out on these opportunities.

 Remote work also brings new challenges.
 For example, if you don’t have an office, you may find yourself spending less time with coworkers.
 It’s easy to feel isolated, especially if you’ve never worked remotely before.

 The good news is that most companies understand the benefits of having their employees work remotely.
 They know that remote workers are happier, healthier, and more productive.
 Though some people think that remote employee monitoring is all you need for successful remote working, it’s not.
 That said, it’s still important to prepare for remote work so that you can maximize your productivity and minimize any potential problems.

 There are several ways that you can ensure that your team is ready for remote work.
 Here are some tips: